You ask and Eney gets it done. Meet a Computerbeing. Learn More

 How to uninstall Homebrew packages from Mac

-If you don’t want to get rid of the package manager itself — but rather remove specific packages — you can do that.
-Here’s how:
+If you don’t want to get rid of the package manager itself, but rather remove specific packages, you can absolutely do that.

 1. Make sure there are no dependencies between the package you want to delete and the ones that are in use by running the following command: brew deps package name.